Zymbit-Docs/docs/content/bootware-one-two/getting-started/_index.md

 ### 4. Quickcheck - Force Failover (Change Active/Backup partitions)

-To verify you now have your A partition intact, force a failover from Active to Backup with `zbcli rollback-swap` You can use `lsblk` to verify your active partition.
+To verify you now have two valid partitions, force a failover from Active to Backup with `zbcli rollback-swap`.
+You can use `lsblk` to verify your active partition.
 If your original partition was less than half the available space and the UPDATE_BACKUP completed, you should be on `cryptrfs_B`.
-If your original partition was more than half the available space and you were switched to UPDATE_BOTH, both A and B will be re-partitioned and your image loaded into both, and your active partition should be on `cryptrfs_A`.
+If your original partition was more than half the available space and you were switched to UPDATE_BOTH, both A and B will be re-partitioned and your image loaded into both.
+Your active partition should be on `cryptrfs_A`.
 You can now force a rollback from the active partition to the backup partition with `zbcli rollback-swap`.

 ```bash
 sudo zbcli rollback-swap